 Taking clients into another level of counselling.
 Rewiring the mind with clinical and evidence base counselling.
 Individuals and couples struggling with relationship/marital issues, parenting, mental health (depression, anxiety, psychosis, OCD, phobias, panic attacks, PTSD, ADHD, ODD, ADD,) and addictions, anger issues, sexual related issues, drug addictions and other issues.
 Individuals who are affected emotionally, psychologically, socially and spiritually.
-Dr. Mungal is a specialized Psychotherapist, Marriage Counsellor and a Psychoeducator.
+Harrison is a Registered Social Worker, Marriage Counsellor and a Psychoeducator.
 His method is finding the cause of the emotional infection, explore and provide solutions with hope that individuals will live life with only scars and no hurts.

-Dr Mungal is Neuroscientist, specialized in cognitive behaviour, a researcher, author of several books found in bookstores and online.
+Harrison is a therapist, specializing in cognitive behaviour, a researcher, author of several books found in bookstores and online.
 Public speaker, guest on several TV and radio programs, conferences, workshops and seminars.
-“We have one life to live, lets live it like there is no tomorrow”, says Dr. Mungal.
+“We have one life to live, lets live it like there is no tomorrow”, says Harrison.

 - Founding member of the Canadian Association of Cognitive and Behavioural Therapies

-- Member of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapist.
+- Member of the Ontario Association of Mental Health Professionals.

 - Member (Professional Affiliate) of the Ontario Psychological Association